jcagarcia/rollout-redis/README.md

 ### Development

-This project is dockerized.
+This project is dockerized, so be sure you have docker installed in your machine.

 Once you clone the repository, you can use the `Make` commands to build the project.

 ```shell
 make build